wearelighthouse/lightship/bedrock/README.md

-# Docker setup for Wordpress theme development
+# Docker setup for Bedrock Wordpress development

 Dump these files in the root of your project.